 Then there is fat, an important nutrient which you cannot skimp on.
 Eating too little fat or the wrong type of fat will slow metabolism.
 We see this all the time with people on low-fat diets who are exercising daily and not losing weight.
 Don’t be afraid of consuming healthy fats such as olive oil, butter, nuts, avocadoes, and coconut oil.
 We recommend eating about 10 grams of fat with every meal and snack.
 Avoid hydrogenated and other refined oils (corn, soybean, cottonseed, canola), as they can desensitize insulin receptors, which eventually leads to insulin resistance and weight gain.

 What about carbohydrates?
 Is it best to get rid of all carbohydrates and go on a diet similar to Atkins?
-Absolutely not, but it is important to know how many carbohydrates are appropriate to eat in order to achieve weight loss.
+Absolutely not.
+Vegetables and fruits have a lot of nutrients we need for overall health.
+How about going keto?
+While that works for some folks, it doesn’t work for everyone, so it is important to know how many carbohydrates are appropriate to eat in order to achieve weight loss for you and your body.
 Carbohydrates supply energy, so the more active you are, the more carbohydrates you need.
 A marathon runner has very different needs than a moderate exerciser.
 Most of us are not active enough to justify a high carbohydrate diet and don’t need more than 25-30 grams for a meal (half of that for a snack).
 This should be achieved with mostly fruits and vegetables and smaller amounts of starchy vegetables.
 Limit total carbohydrates to less than 130 grams per day for weight loss.
 Remember: any excess carbohydrates are stored as fat.

 Changing habits is not easy, but it’s doable with support!